Education

 10 Interesting Facts About the Presidential Election

 Across the country, citizens are exercising their right to vote on Election Day.
-Ahead of 2016’s historic election, we decided to research the history of the presidential election.
+Here are 10 interesting facts we learned about the presidential election.

 - 1824 – Andrew Jackson won the popular vote, but received less than 50 percent of the electoral votes.
 John Quincy Adams won the presidency.